ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Native OAuth provider token manamgement configuration ](./images/native-edit-token-mgmt.png)

-* In the Instropection panel, click on the Introspection checkbox, and then click on the Save button
+* In the Introspection panel, click on the Introspection checkbox and then click on the Save button

 ![Native OAuth provider introspection configuration](./images/native-edit-introspection.png)